 An important source of data in WATS’ top-down is all the various test processes a finalized product goes through.
 Each one is a potential source of failures, and each one is a potential candidate for poor-test coverage.
 The 10x Cost Rule of Manufacturing tells us that the cost of fixing an early failure grows exponentially for each step it is allowed to pass in the manufacturing process.
 So it is essential that a proper continuous improvement implementation lets you detect the failures where their symptoms first appear and fix them there.

 A key benefit of this top-down approach is also that you can effectively prioritize improvement initiatives based on frequency and severity, vs the efforts needed to fix them.
 By combining test data analytics with RMA and Repair data analytics, your prioritisation machine is taken to the next level.
-A level where you can directly link the symptoms detected in manufacturing testing, to some of the most costly activity a company is responsible for.
+A level where you can directly link the symptoms detected in manufacturing testing, to some of the most costly activities that an OEM carries responsibility for.

 Available features in WATS to support this approach for analytics includes: